vpelss/Emogics_Tarot_Script_WP/README.md

 To display the 5th shuffled card itemimage column data use the following: [ETSWP_get_db_item item='5' column='itemimage']

-[ETSWP_get_input name='column name'] Returns the input data used in the form from the main page. 'column name' can be: 'ETSWP_first_name' , 'ETSWP_deck' , 'ETSWP_spread' , 'ETSWP_question'
+[ETSWP_get_input name='column name'] Returns the input data used in the form from the main page. 'column name' can be: 'ETSWP_first_name' , 'ETSWP_database' , 'ETSWP_reading' , 'ETSWP_question'

 Main page shortcodes:

-[ETSWP_deck_options] Returns the html options for all the deck sub pages found under your 'decks' page
+[ETSWP_database_options] Returns the html options for all the deck sub pages found under your 'decks' page

-[ETSWP_spread_options] Returns the html options for all the spread sub pages found under your 'spreads' page
+[ETSWP_reading_options] Returns the html options for all the spread sub pages found under your 'spreads' page

 [ETSWP_get_cookie name='cookie name'] Returns specific cookie data.
-This is used to retrieve and set (via JS) the previous tarot reading settings. 'cookie_name' can be: 'ETSWP_first_name' , 'ETSWP_deck' , 'ETSWP_spread' , 'ETSWP_question';
+This is used to retrieve and set (via JS) the previous tarot reading settings. 'cookie_name' can be: 'ETSWP_first_name' , 'ETSWP_database' , 'ETSWP_reading' , 'ETSWP_question';

 Other: